 Please note, if you have your own health insurance plan with comparable coverage and would like to remove the health insurance charge from your account, you must submit an online waiver (link below) by the last day to add/drop courses in the student’s first full time quarter.
 If you do not submit an online waiver, you will be responsible for paying the entire health insurance cost.

 Waivers must be submitted each new academic year to avoid being charged the student health insurance fee.

 Waivers must be submitted online only, no paper, mail-in, fax-in, or call-in waivers are allowed.
 No late waivers or exceptions will be accepted after the deadline date.

 Important!
 Your health insurance plan needs to meet University minimum requirements in order for you to be granted an insurance waiver.
 If your plan does not meet the minimum criteria, your waiver will be denied and you’ll be responsible for the full insurance premium.
 You’ll know if your insurance plan has met the minimum criteria after you have submitted your online waiver: a “Waiver Accepted” or “Waiver Denied” message will be displayed immediately following your waiver submission.

-Be prepared to answer the below questions on the online waiver application.
-If you do not know the answers to these questions or need clarification, click on the “Help/Frequently Asked Questions" link below or call your insurance company.
+Be prepared to answer the questions listed below on the online waiver application.
+If you do not know the answers to these questions or need clarification, click on the Frequently Asked Questions link below or call your insurance company.